How to write a CV

 - No white lies!
 Even a simple lie about playing the piano will come back to bite you in the end.
 It may have impressed someone in the beginning but if it were to come out it would just paint you as dishonest.

 - Keep it simple with black text size 11 in either Calibri or Arial on a white background.

 - Know every inch of your CV back to front, the interviewer will ask you about every section and you need to be able to elaborate further without having it in front of you

 Hopefully you now feel confident with your CV you can read our other blog posts with interview tips and how to answer questions you may find difficult.

-Feel free to email us at firstname.lastname@example.org or call us on 0208 464 8000 to speak to one of our consultants!
+Feel free to fill out the form below or alternatively email us at firstname.lastname@example.org or call us on 0208 464 8000 to speak to one of our consultants!